-- 1 Insert the PC Card into the PC Card slot with the front label facing up. - 2 Gently push the PC Card into the slot.
+- 1 Push the PC Card release button so that the release button pops out. - 2 Push the PC Card release button a second time so that the PC Card slot protector pops out. - 3 Gently take hold of the protector and pull it out of the slot. - 4 Insert the PC Card into the PC Card slot with the front label facing upward. - 5 Gently push the PC Card into the slot.
 The PC Card is automatically detected by your system.
 The Safely Remove Hardware icon appears on the taskbar.